-Students are given an ordered list showing the height of fifteen children and asked to find the median height (part a), and mode (part b).
+Students are given an ordered list showing the height of fifteen children and are asked to find which is the median height (part a) and which height is the mode (part b).

 Students often mix up median, mode and mean so they may need some help remembering which is which.
 'Mode is the most frequent' can be a useful reminder.

-In this question the numbers are already ordered but this will not always be the case, so students should practice ordering sets of numbers relating to real life situations that interest them such as their own heights, before finding the median and mode.

-In the classroom students should be encouraged to collect or find their own data to analyse, for example they may choose to find their favourite flavour crisps or hot drink.
+In this question, the numbers are already ordered but this will not always be the case, so students should practise ordering sets of numbers relating to real life situations that interest them, such as their own heights, before finding the median and mode.
+In the classroom students should be encouraged to collect or find their own data to analyse; for example, they may choose to find their favourite flavour crisps or hot drink.